 - 1. The program must produce its output (digital spectrum) as an ASCII (text) table of frequency/intensity (x,y) pairs.
 The location of this file must be in SpinWork's scratch folder.
 This is set with the Set Preferences... selection in the Options menu.
 The name of this file must be entered into: User Module Output File, and note that a leading backslash is necessary. - 2.
 If your external program requires an input file (spin system parameters or whatever) the name is entered into: User Module Input File, again with a leading backslash.
-If your external program does not require an input file name (perhaps because it has been hard coded into the program (3)) then enter none.
+If your external program does not require an input file name (perhaps because it has been hard coded into the program 3) then enter none.
 Note that SpinWorks produces a number of spin system files that, depending on exactly what sort of calculation that you are doing, you may be able to use as your input file.
 These are called "spin_system", "dnmr.mch" and "mexico.mch".
-If none of these are suitable, then it is necessary to edit your own input file by starting an editor (e.g. Notepad or WordPad) session and saving your input file as a command line argument or with redirection from "standard input", UNIX style. - 3.
+If none of these are suitable, then it is necessary to edit your own input file by starting an editor (e.g. Notepad or WordPad) session and saving your input file before each simulation.
+You can also select whether your program requires its input file as a command line argument or with redirection from "standard input", UNIX style. - 3.
 The number of data points (size), the spectral width and the frequency of the left-most point in SpinWorks (Simulation menu -> Edit Simulation Parameters...) must match that produced by the external program.